maple residence

 zlgdesign blog hits 115,000 readers

-we now have over 115,000 unique readers of our blog at wordpress.
-We hope to keep everyone updated soon with site photographs of several new projects, the most recently completed work is the Lee Residence and Challenge Park.
+we now have over 115,000 unique readers of our blog at wordpress. this is a record number of followers indeed, this day. we hope to keep everyone updated soon with site photographs of several new projects, the most recently completed work is the lee residence in petaling jaya, and the government sponsored projects for the challenge park, in putrajaya.

 a late evening view